Dan White (actor): Early life

-Dan White was born to George and Orpha White in Falmouth, Florida, one of thirteen siblings.
-The Whites moved to Lakeland during World War I. By age 14, White was in show business.
-He left home to travel thousands of miles throughout the South in tent, minstrel, vaudeville and theater shows.
-His brother Willard joined him for nine years in a show in Tampa's Rialto Theatre.
-Frances Langford worked with White during the time, and he convinced her to go to Hollywood.
-During this period, he met Tilda Spivey and proposed marriage on February 25, 1933.
-She had a 2-year-old child, Arthur Gifford, from a previous marriage.
-Dan left show business for financial reasons to work with the Civilian Conservation Corps.
-He still longed for a career in entertainment and took a cruise to Los Angeles.
-He and his family made extra stops at cities all over the country to earn money to continue the tour.

-In January 1937, he stopped at Texarkana, Arkansas, where Tilda awaited the birth of their child.
+White was born in 1908 to George and Orpha White about 1 mi from the Suwannee River in Falmouth, Florida.
+He was one of 13 siblings.
+The family later moved to Lakeland, Florida.

+White acted in a show with Frances Langford in Tampa's Rialto Theatre.
+During this period he met Matilda Mae "Tilda" Spivey.
+They wed on February 25, 1933.
+Tilda had a two-year-old child from a previous marriage by the name of Arthur Grant Gifford.
+He still longed for a career in entertainment and resigned from the CCC in 1935 and started his journey to Hollywood with his small family.
+In January 1936, he stopped at Texarkana, Arkansas, while Tilda awaited the birth of their second child.
 Her sister, Mary, who was in Texarkana, invited the Whites to stay there for a few months.
-The baby, June Larue White, was finally born, and the Whites continued toward California.
+After the birth of the baby, June Larue White, the Whites continued toward California.

 In Hollywood

-They arrived 16 days later and rented a house for 23 years; where even film scripts were written in their own living room.
-Dan had a hard time finding a job and was in Costa Rica working on the Pan American Highway.
-Although, upon return in 1938, he got work with the Republic Pictures Corporation, making 6 films in his first year.
-The first film was, Prairie Moon, with Gene Autry.
+Upon return in 1938, he got work with the Republic Pictures Corporation, making six films in his first year.
+The first film was Prairie Moon, with Gene Autry.
 White made $55 a week during that picture.
-He'd claimed to have made about 300 films and 150 television cameos during his years in Hollywood.
+He claimed to have made about 300 films and 150 television cameos during his years in Hollywood.
 Around 70 percent were Westerns.
-Among some of his well-known films were, The Yearling, Distant Drums, Red River, To Kill a Mockingbird, Giant, Duel in the Sun, Four Faces West, Jailhouse Rock and Touch of Evil.
-During this time, White and his wife had a third child, Donald Curtis White, born on November 9, 1941.
+His well-known films include The Yearling, Distant Drums, Red River, To Kill a Mockingbird, Giant, Duel in the Sun, Four Faces West, Jailhouse Rock, and Touch of Evil.

+During this time, White and his wife had a third child, Donald Curtis White (born November 9, 1941).
 The films that made White most famous were his numerous appearances in B-Westerns, where he portrayed the antagonist.
 During the 1950s and 1960s, he started turning to television.
-He was offered the role of, "Sam the Bartender," in, Gunsmoke, but he didn't commit to the idea.
+He was offered the role of "Sam the Bartender" on Gunsmoke, but he didn't commit to the idea.
 He asked his best friend Glenn Strange to apply for the job instead.